Oscars Drops 'Popular Film' Category

 Ratings for the 2018 awards dropped to an all-time low — just 26.5 million viewers tuned in.
 That represents a 19 percent fall from 2017 numbers.

-Another knock against the new category has been the argument that movies, such as mega-hit Black Panther, which many critics feel is deserving of a best film nomination, would be boxed-out of that category, based on strong performance at the box office.
+Another knock against the new category has been the argument that movies such as megahit Black Panther, which many critics feel is deserving of a best film nomination, would be boxed out of that category, based on strong performance at the box office.
 As NPR's Eric Deggan reported, there were fears it would segregate popular films from movies considered to be of high quality.

 But it's not all about the backlash, according to the Academy.
 It's also about the timing.